use-ink/ink/CONTRIBUTING.md

 ### Backwards Compatibility

-ink! and `pallet-contracts` are projects under active development.
+ink! and `pallet-revive` are projects under active development.
 As the Contracts API functions evolve to their newer versions we need to introduce them in ink! in a way that keeps the current *MAJOR* ink! versions compatible with older Substrate nodes which may not have these new API function.

 In order to achieve this, please stick to the following workflow.

-Imagine there is a `[seal0] function()` in the Contracts pallet API and our `ink_env::function()` uses its import under the hood.
+Imagine there is a `[seal0] function()` in the Revive pallet API and our `ink_env::function()` uses its import under the hood.
 Then some time later we decide to add a new `[seal1] function()` version to the pallet.
 In order to introduce it into ink! and still be able to run contracts (which don't use this particular function) on